EdoStra/Talking-to-Customers/README.md

 * [New Customer Script](https://deployempathy.substack.com/p/customer-interview-script-template-relatively-new-customer-aka-jtbd-switch-interview-415338) - use this script to uncover the initial part of your customer's journey
 * [Happy Customer Script](https://deployempathy.substack.com/p/customer-interview-script-happy-customer-415341) - learn from the customers you want more of
 * [Churned Customer Script](https://deployempathy.substack.com/p/customer-interview-script-churned-customer-415342) - if you're struggling with high churn
+* [Feature Request Scrpt](https://deployempathy.substack.com/p/turning-feature-requests-into-customer-research-450754) - this one is about feature request
 </br>
 </br>